rasmusbugge-glitch/git_training/README.md

-# World hello
+# hello world
-this is the version from main branch
+this is the version from feature branch